jhaskinsjr/nebula/README.md

 understand, and, as necessary for implementing novel design concepts, easier to modify.
-Consider, for instance, that a change to a function in the register file logic will almost certainly not alter functionality implemented in the decoder logic; this reduced the amount of the system that a developer has to be familiar with in order to be productive.
+Consider, for instance, that a change to a function in the register file logic will almost certainly not alter functionality implemented in the decoder logic; this reduces the amount of the system that a developer has to be familiar with in order to be productive.

 Furthermore, because the units communicate among themselves, it is easy